Qazvin province

+Qazvin province (استان قزوین; [ɢæzˈviːn]) is one of the 31 provinces of Iran.
+It is in the northwest of the country, with the city of Qazvin as its capital.

+The province was carved out of Tehran and Zanjan provinces in 1997.
 The province was made a part of Region 1 upon the division of the provinces into 5 regions solely for coordination and development purposes on June 22, 2014.

-Qazvin is home to a wide range of ethnic groups.
-The city of Qazvin is mostly inhabited by ethnic Persians who speak the Persian language with a Qazvini accent.
-The south-eastern part of the province is inhabited by Azeris who speak Azerbaijani.
-The Tats live in the central part of the province, around Takestan and speak Tati.
-The Kurdish people in Qazvin province are divided into the tribes of Ghiasvand, Kakavand, Maʿāfi, Reshvand, Bājalān, Behtuʾi, Čamišgazak, Jalilvand, and Kalhor.
-Finally, the majority of people in the northern part of the province, in Alamut, are Gilaks who speak a dialect of the Gilaki language.
-However, other sources claim that the majority of people in Alamut likely the ‘Tats’ are Mazanderani.

 History

 Qazvin was the location of a former capital of the Persian Empire and contains over 2000 architectural and archeological sites.
 It is a provincial capital today that has been a cultural center of mass throughout history.

 Archeological findings in the Qazvin plain reveal the existence of urban agricultural settlements as far back as 7000 BC.
-The name “Qazvin” or “Kasbin” is derived from Cas, an ancient tribe that lived south of the Caspian Sea millennia ago.
+The name "Qazvin" or "Kasbin" is derived from Cas, an ancient tribe that lived south of the Caspian Sea millennia ago.
 The Caspian Sea itself in fact derives its name from the same origin.
 Qazvin geographically connects Tehran, Isfahan, and the Persian Gulf to the Caspian seacoast and Asia Minor, hence its strategic location throughout the ages.

 Qazvin has been a hotbed of historical developments in Iranian history.
-In the early years of the Islamic era Qazvin served as a base for the Arab forces.
+In the early years of the Islamic era Qazvin served as a base for the Muslim forces.
 Destroyed by Genghis Khan (13th century), the Safavid monarchs made Qazvin the capital of the Safavid empire in 1548 only to have it moved to Isfahan in 1598.
-During the Qajar Dynasty and contemporary period, Qazvin has always been one of the most important governmental centers due to its proximity to Tehran.
+During the Qajar dynasty and contemporary period, Qazvin has always been one of the most important governmental centers due to its proximity to Tehran.
 Abbas Mirza, a Crown Prince and Minister of Commerce, was also the governor of Qazvin.

 Qazvin is situated close to Alamut, where the famous Hasan-i Sabbah, founder of the secret Ismaili order of the Assassins, operated from.

 Qazvin is where the coup d'état of General Reza Khan, with his Russian-trained Cossack brigade, was launched from – which led to the founding of the Pahlavi dynasty in 1921.

 1962 Buin Zahra earthquake killed 12.225 people.

+Demographics

+Language and ethnicity

+The majority of people in the northeast of the province, in Alamut, are Mazandarani or Gilaks who speak a dialect of the Mazandarani or Gilaki language.
+Other sources say that the majority of people in Alamut are Tats.

+Population

+At the time of the 2006 National Census, the province's population was 1,127,734 in 294,305 households.
+The following census in 2011 counted 1,201,565 inhabitants living in 352,472 households.
+The 2016 census measured the population of the province as 1,273,761 people in 397,165 households.